mvolkmann/blog/src/smalltalk.md

 ### Emergency Evaluator

-The Emergency Evaluator can be useful to save work when the current session becomes mostly unusable.
+The Emergency Evaluator appears when there is an error for which a Debugger cannot be opened.
+In this case the environment can become unusable.
+Enter the "revert" command to revert the last code modification.
+Enter the "exit" command to exit this window.

 <img alt="Cuis Emergency Evaluator" style="width: 30%"
   src="/blog/assets/cuis-emergency-evaluator.png?v={{pkg.version}}">

-TODO: Explain when this is useful.

 ## Saving Code